rahuljain5/VTU-Result-Mailer/README.md

 This is a Simple Web Based Application Which Can be used with a Cron Job to Auto Crul the VTU Web page and Check if result is out or not
 If Result are there mail it to the respected Person

+NOTE: This is a Personal Project and cannot be used for Bussiness Purposes